 Pokémon Sun and Pokémon Moon Platforms

 Nintendo will offer a few different bundles for all kinds of gamers.
 The Pokémon Sun and Pokémon Moon Dual Pack combines both games into a single purchase for $69.99.
 A strategy guide pack includes a copy of each game with a strategy guide for $115.99.
 Shoppers can get one copy of either Sun or Moon with a strategy guide for $102.49.
-All over these are available at GameStop for pre-order today.
+All of these are available at GameStop for pre-order today.
 The Dual Pack is available for pre-order at Best Buy too.